 Thus, the invariant factors of $K(G,{\bf d},{\bf r})$ can be found as follows: First, find a set of generators of the critical ideals of $G$.
-After that, we evaluate them on ${\bf d}$ and compute its greatest common divisor.
+After that, we evaluate them at ${\bf d}$ and finally compute the greatest common divisor.
 For instance, consider the family of arithmetical graphs associated to the reduction of elliptic curves of Kodaira type $I_n^*$.
-For any $m\in\mathbb{N}$, let $C_{5,m}$ the tree obtained by identifying the center of a star with two leaves with each leaf of the path $P_{m+1}$, see Figure~\ref{C5n}.
+For any $m\in\mathbb{N}$, let $C_{5,m}$ be the tree obtained by identifying the center of a star with two leaves with each leaf of the path $P_{m+1}$, see Figure~\ref{C5n}.